 Figure 2 provides an example of role-based CoPs, the most common form of community organization.
 For example, Scrum Masters from different Agile Teams may form a CoP to exchange facilitation best practices and experiences in building highly productive Agile Teams.
 As CoPs start to gain acceptance and participation, topic-based communities like those shown in Figure 3 often begin to emerge.
 The membership of these CoPs can be far more diverse.
 A CoP on the topic of DevOps could attract participants from almost any role in the organization.

 An automated testing CoP could be comprised of test engineers and developers who are interested in advancing these skills.
 An architecture and design CoP would foster the adoption of practices such as emergent design, intentional system architecture, Continuous Integration, and refactoring.
-It could also support the effort put into building and maintaining the Architectural Runway, foster designing for testability and deployability, deprecate old platforms, and more.
-Still others may be formed around Agile coaching, continuous integration, continuous delivery, coding standards, and other new practices and processes.
+It could also support the effort put into building and maintaining the Architectural Runway, foster design thinking and designing for testability and deployability, application security, and more.
+Still others may be formed around Agile coaching, DevOps and the Continuous Delivery Pipeline, Compliance, coding practices, and other new practices and processes.

 Organizing a Community of Practice